nikkypx/vim-config/README.md

-# Vim-config
+# vim-config

-> Vim configuration using Vundle
+> Vim configuration using Vundle, a modified fork from Pivotal Labs

 ## Installation
 (Re)move ~/.vim and ~/.vimrc if you have them already, and run: